colbsa/ResicaFalls.org/about-volunteer.md

 excerpt: Resica Falls Scout Reservation is always looking for volunteers to help make camp an even greater place!
 ---

 Looking to spend more time in camp?
 Want to give back to Scouting and camp?
-Resica Falls Reservation is always looking for volunteers to help make camp an even greater place!
+Resica Falls Scout Reservation is always looking for volunteers to help make camp an even greater place!

 <h2>Campmasters <div class="subheader">The Key to Outstanding Customer Service</div></h2>
 A positive camping experience begins with welcoming and enthusiastic hosts.
 The campmasters fill this role of hosts during a weekend of camping.
 This group of registered Scouts perform unit check-in and check-out, as well as open the Trading Post and help with any problems that may arise.
 Campmasters are also encouraged to offer some program for the Scouts in camp or assist with a camp improvement project.